 Sports and recreation

-In sports sector we support the development of the youth sport, focusing on skiing and motosport.
+In sports sector we support the development of the youth sport, focusing on skiing.
 We also support the projects contributing to the creating of the possibilities for sporting and active vacation for many people.

 For many years, Merko has supported Estonian skiing with the goal of making its contribution to the development of top athletes and to use their role model to encourage more people in Estonia to get active.
 For 10 years, Merko was the cooperation partner of the Estonian Ski Association, supporting the national Nordic ski team and junior team.